-If trainings are evaluated, the poor conclusion is often that we might see quite good results at Reaction Level of Kirkpatrick’s Training Evaluation Model, but declines of 20% to 50% recorded between the effectiveness of training at Level 1 (Reaction) and Level 3 (Behavior) (Rehmat et al 2015).
+If training is evaluated, the poor conclusion is often that we might see quite good results at the Reaction Level of Kirkpatrick’s Training Evaluation Model, but declines of 20% to 50% are recorded between the effectiveness of training at Level 1 (Reaction) and Level 3 (Behavior) (Rehmat et al 2015).

 And we believe that the virtual space provides us with the possibility to design for “real” learning journeys more easily.